ersoonhao/AscendaFPCM/README.md

 - Go to: AWS Console > Elastic Beanstalk > Itsag1t42022backend2-env > Logs > Request Full Logs > Download All Zip Files (or just download the zip file for instance id i-0b3e53456dd355cba)
 - Unzip the files and go to path /var/log/web.stdout.log

-#Reuploaded from a private organization as part of SMU-X Project IT-Solution Architecture CS301
+# Notes & Acknowledgement
-#AWS Infrastructure has been torn down.
+Reuploaded from a private organization as part of SMU-X Project IT-Solution Architecture CS301 AWS Infrastructure has been torn down.
 This repo won't run as keys are managed by AWS Secrets Manager which has been long deactivated.
-#Contributors: @ssjuan, @simshengqin, @nicoonnicolas, @givemewaffles, @rxtan
+Contributors: @ssjuan, @simshengqin, @nicoonnicolas, @givemewaffles, @rxtan